 Limited edition prints are a must for most working artists.
 Prints are the only way to scale your business and at some point, you will have to dip your toe in the water.

 Some images are good but for some reason never grab the public’s attention.
 Others, meanwhile, can be mediocre and become a bestseller.
-All you can do is use your best judgment and get more decisions right than wrong.
+All you can do is use your best judgment and get more decisions right than you get wrong.

-Get it right and the rewards are lucrative.
+When it works, the rewards are lucrative.

 If you like the way I draw and want to try things for yourself, this is my basic kit: